Seneca-ICTOER/OPS705/docs/weekly-schedule.md

 # Weekly Schedule

+**Please note:** The weekly due dates for labs are *soft due dates*.
+You should aim to have labs completed by these dates to keep on top of the course and prepare for the relevant quizzes. ***The hard deadline (without penalty) for Labs 1-4 is Friday, October 20, 2023***.

 ## Week 1: Sept.
 4-10

 | Topics or Skill | Reading | Assessment Due | Weight |